 - Advise the Club Plate Administrator of your Club Rego number

 From there, TCCAV will expect to see the car or bike (and member!) at least once a year at a club event, whether it be our social meetings, our club meetings, or one of the motorsport events listed in the calendar.
 When a Club Plated car or bike and member attends an event to satisfy the “once per year event attendance” rule, the member should have their Log Book sighted and initialed by a Committee member as proof of attendance.
 Please also note that any of the committee members can ask to see a club plated car’s log book at any event, to ensure that the log book is being used correctly.

 Any modifications you make to the vehicle after it has been accepted into the scheme will also need to be cleared with the Committee, to ensure the Club remains comfortable with how the car or bike is presented.

 Club Rego is not an avenue to bypass engineering approval for a vehicle and getting it on the road.
 Vehicles that have had significant modifications will be considered on a case by case basis, and may not be approved if they are deemed to be too modified for highway use.
 A current RWC is the strongest argument that the car is safe for highway use.

-To obtain a Pre-Approval Form, or for more information, please contact Adam Laws by email – email@example.com or you may download the form from the link here – Pre-Approval Form
+To obtain a Pre-Approval Form, or for more information, please contact Brian Way by email – email@example.com or you may download the form from the link here – Pre Approval Form.

 Please note that the club rego pre-approval and inspection process takes time, and won’t be rushed just because you have two days left of your regular registration.
 Plan ahead!